mxaquatown/251108_ParametricTower/README.md

 - Use the floating Leva panel folders (Structure, Gradients, Display) to adjust floor count, floor spacing, radius, slab thickness, and the number of polygon sides (3-10), along with twist/scale ranges.
 - Start/End color pickers drive the vertical gradient; dropdown eases provide independent twist/scale progression.
 - Toggle Auto Rotate to slowly spin the camera around the tower for presentations.
-- Use the `Export` folder to download the OBJ at any time, and the footer button to reset everything back to defaults.
+- Toggle `Use Graph` inside the Gradients folder to edit the scale profile via a draggable Bezier curve; use the `Export` folder to download the OBJ at any time, and the footer button to reset everything back to defaults.
 - Navigate the viewport with the mouse: left-drag orbit, right-drag pan, scroll zoom.